Project Name: Italian Network

 Tratos has supplied telecommunication and optical fibre cable, worth more than 30 million euros to Telecom Italia S.p.A for development of its communications network.

-TIM has closed the first tender for the supply of optic fibre cables in support of the FTTH cabling plan of FiberCop, the TIM Group company called to transform the secondary network, namely that running from the cabinets to the homes of Italians.
+TIM has closed the first tender for the supply of optic fibre cables in support of FiberCop’s FTTH cabling plan.
+The TIM Group company called to transform the secondary network, which runs from the cabinets to the homes of Italians.

 Telecom Italia S.p.A. operates fixed voice and data infrastructure in Italy and provides mobile network platforms.

-Italy’s large telecom market has one of the highest mobile penetration rates in Europe and has benefitted from progressive government programmes aimed at developing the fibre broadband sector.
-The number of broadband subscribers is growing steadily though the DSL segment has begun to contract as subscribers migrate to the fibre platform.
+Italy’s large telecom market has one of the highest mobile penetration rates in Europe and has benefitted from progressive government programmes to develop the fibre broadband sector.
+The number of broadband subscribers is growing steadily, though the DSL segment has begun to contract as subscribers migrate to the fibre platform.

 TIM